 Consolidated debt to total consolidated market capitalization ratio, defined as total consolidated debt as a percentage of the value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
-Our total consolidated market capitalization was approximately \$22.9 billion at September 30, 2011.
-Total consolidated market capitalization was calculated using the September 30, 2011 closing stock price of \$89.10 per common share and the following: (1) 164,664,800 outstanding common units of limited partnership interest (including 147,627,247 shares held by Boston Properties, Inc.), (2) an aggregate of 1,460,688 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest, (3) an aggregate of 1,603,205 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (4) our consolidated debt totaling approximately \$8.0 billion.
+Our total consolidated market capitalization was approximately \$2.29 billion at September 30, 2011.
+Total consolidated market capitalization was calculated using the September 30, 2011 closing stock price of \$89.10 per common share and the following: (1) 147,627,247 shares of our common stock, (2) 17,037,553 outstanding common units of partnership interest in Boston Properties Limited Partnership (excluding common units held by Boston Properties, Inc.), (3) an aggregate of 1,460,688 common units issuable upon conversion of all outstanding ETIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (5) our consolidated debt totaling approximately \$8.0 billion.
 The calculation of total consolidated market capitalization does not include 400,000 2011 OPP Units because, unlike other LTIP Units, they are not earned until certain return thresholds are achieved.
-Our total consolidated debt, which excludes debt collateralized by our unconsolidated joint ventures, at September 30, 2011, represented approximately 34.73% of our total consolidated market capitalization.
-This percentage will fluctuate with changes in the market value of Boston Properties, Inc.'s common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
-However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our outstanding in
+Our total consolidated debt, which excludes debt collateralized by our unconsolidated point ventures, at September 30, 2011, represented approximately 34.73% of our total consolidated market capitalization.
+This percentage will fluctuate with changes in the market value of our common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
+However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our outstanding indebtedness.